redhat-developer/devspaces/dependencies/che-devfile-registry/README.md

 Note that the Dockerfiles in this repository utilize multi-stage builds, so Docker version 17.05 or higher is required.

+To build the devfile registry for use with a specific Dev Spaces 3.yy version, it is necessary to check out the  appropriate devspaces-3.yy-rhel-8 branch.
+This will ensure the build contains the correct tags and references to the images.

 ### Build in Brew